 4. Move cards along the workflow

-After a Kanban board is created, the focus turns to task completion.
+After you create your Kanban board, the focus shifts to task completion.

 Once a phase of a task is complete, its card is moved to the next column in the Kanban workflow.
 For example, a writer can complete their draft and move their card to the Review column.
 An editor can take over from there.
 If changes are needed, then the task can be moved back to the previous column, and managers/supervisors can use the comments to outline necessary changes.

 Kanban boards help managers quickly identify workflow issues since cards in a problem area tend to pile up.

 Project managers can track the average length a card takes to move through the workflow and see how many tasks were finished in a specific time frame.